jhn322/kometa-config/README.md

 My Kometa config for automatically creating collections and overlays for Plex.
 These files were originally created using templates and has since then been rewritten/edited completely and updated regularly by me since 2021.
 As far as overlays go I have put an emphasis on providing useful info at a glance without going over the top, while having a very comprehensive yet not too overwhelming amount of collections.

+### ❤️ Sponsor

+If this config has been useful to you and you'd like to show your appreciation, considered [becoming a GitHub Sponsor](https://github.com/sponsors/jhn322). thanks :)

 ## ⚙️ Installation Guide (Docker Compose)

 > [!NOTE]